Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Federated Adversarial Training

 \subsection{The Adversarial Training Process}

-Defending against evasion attacks can be mathematically represented as a saddle point problem.
+Defending against evasion attacks can be represented as a saddle point problem.
 In adversarial training, the primary objective is to train a model that minimizes the empirical risk associated with a classification task, even in the face of the adversary's introduction of input perturbations (e.g., through PGD as demonstrated in Equation \ref{PGD}) that maximize the loss at each data point \cite{madryAttacks}.
 The objective function of adversarial training is as follows:

 The perturbation $\delta$ added to the data $\Tilde{D}$ is bounded within a budget $S$.
-In words, we desire to find model parameters $\theta$ that minimize the expected maximum loss when the input $x$ is perturbed by $\delta$.
-During FAT, each client incorporates adversarial examples into its local training data set by utilizing gradient information from its individual model \cite{FAT}.
-These gradients are subsequently aggregated centrally following the standard Federated Learning Average (FedAvg) protocol \cite{fedlearn_survey}.
+In words, we desire to find model parameters $h_\theta$ that minimize the expected maximum loss when the input $x$ is perturbed by $\delta$.
+During FAT, each client incorporates adversarial examples into its training data set using gradients from its individual model \cite{FAT}.
+These gradients are subsequently aggregated centrally following standard federated averaging (FedAvg) \cite{fedlearn_survey}.

-The effects of federated adversarial training are examined and compared to FedAvg in Table \ref{tbl:UNL_orig}.
-Data is split in a non-i.i.d. manner across 40 to 50 clients, as in \cite{fedMTL21}, and is trained on the MobilenetV2 architecture for 200 rounds.
+The effects of FAT are examined and compared to FedAvg in Table \ref{tbl:UNL_orig}.
+FAT enhances the robustness of models (i.e., classification rate against evasion attacks, denoted as Adv.
+Acc.) compared to FedAvg.
+The data sets used and experimental setups are described in the appendix.
 Each client performs measurements on the global model with their local test data.
-Standard deviation values are represented in parentheses.
-Overall, FAT enhances the robustness of models (i.e., classification rate against evasion attacks) against both white-box and black-box attacks compared to FedAvg.
-Next, we examine the robustness of the trained model in the presence of a train-time adversary abetting the test-time evasion attack while undermining FAT.
+Standard deviation values across client measurements are in parentheses for tables and represented as shaded areas in graphs.
+Experiments on CIFAR-10 are extensively performed in the main body of this paper, while the other data sets are analyzed in the appendix.